mrzamaniiii/Wifi-Mac-Randomization-Analysis/README.md

 ## 📊 Key Findings

-- The iPhone showed more **aggressive and consistent** MAC randomization across most scenarios.
+- The iPhone showed more aggressive and consistent MAC randomization across most scenarios.
-- Samsung was **more selective**, possibly balancing privacy with power efficiency.
+- Samsung was more selective, possibly balancing privacy with power efficiency.
 - No probe requests were observed when Wi-Fi was OFF or power-saving was ON.
-- Randomization behavior strongly depends on both **device design** and **dynamic state**.
+- Randomization behavior strongly depends on both device design and dynamic state.

-## 🔒 Privacy Implications

-Understanding MAC randomization patterns is crucial for:
-- Designing better privacy-preserving network protocols
-- Evaluating user exposure in public Wi-Fi environments
-- Informing users about the limitations of current privacy mechanisms